-We will be working with a data set from the UCI Machine Learning Repository in this article, which is a free, open-source catalogue of data sets that you can use to practice your machine learning or data visualization skills.
+We will be working with a data set from the UCI Machine Learning Repository in this article, which is a free, open-source catalog of data sets that you can use to practice your machine learning or data visualization skills.
+Another option would be to install something like OpenCV.

 We will be using the Iris data set from the UCI Machine Learning Repository, which is a data set that is intended to be used for predicting flower characteristics and species.
 The Iris data set is one of the oldest data sets in the world and is a common example used in data science education.